Quantum Brascamp-Lieb Dualities: Applications of quantum Brascamp-Lieb duality

-where the second step is by the compatibility of phase-space translations and generalized partial trace \cref{eq:gaussian marginal vs translations}, the third step uses the data-processing inequality for the Fisher information \cref{eq:fisher dpi}, and the fourth step follows from \cref{eq:fisher covariant}. $\{e_i\}_{i=1}^m$ denotes the standard basis of~$\R^m$.
-If we apply the same argument to $J\big(\big\{\sigma_{V_k}^{(s,P_v)}\big\}\big)$ and summing both inequalities over an orthonormal basis $\{v\}$ of $V_k$, we obtain
+where the second step is by the compatibility of phase-space translations and generalized partial trace~\eqref{eq:gaussian marginal vs translations}, the third step uses the data-processing inequality for the Fisher information \cref{eq:fisher dpi}, and the fourth step follows from \cref{eq:fisher covariant}.
+If we apply the same argument to $J\big(\big\{\sigma_{X_k}^{(s,P_{X,x})}\big\}\big)$ and sum both inequalities over an orthonormal basis $\{x\}$ of $X_k$, we obtain